Gathering of the Juggalos: Popular media

 Psychopathic Records’ infomercial for the 2009 Gathering of the Juggalos was parodied on the television sketch comedy Saturday Night Live.
-The sketch, titled "Kickspit Underground Rock Festival", aired on the December 5 edition of the show.
+The sketch was titled "Kickspit Underground Rock Festival" and featured the fictional rappers Killa Thrilla Klownz, and aired on the December 5 edition of the show.
 Joseph Bruce stated that he was not offended by the parody, and that he thought that the sketch was "hilarious" and "a humongous compliment".
 The "Kickspit Underground Rock Festival" has since become a recurring series of sketches.

-Performer Tila Tequila was hit with bottles at the 2010 event, which resulted in coverage by numerous media outlets.
+At the 2010 event, Tila Tequila was performing when she was struck by objects thrown from the audience, which resulted in coverage by numerous media outlets.
 Tila claimed that she would sue Juggalo Gathering LLC, but never did.

 In 2011, the hit television show Workaholics aired an episode called "Straight Up Juggahos".
 The episode revolved around an Insane Clown Posse concert, which acted as a direct parody of the Gathering of the Juggalos.
 In June 2011, comedy troupe Upright Citizens Brigade received a cease and desist from Insane Clown Posse for titling one of their performances "The Gathering Of The Juggalos For A Mother Fucking Baby Funeral."

 In 2013, the FilmDrunk Frotcast launched a successful Kickstarter campaign to create a documentary studying the Gathering from an outsider's perspective.
 The group consisted of photographer Ben Kaplan, comedian Matt Lieb, and film critics Vince Mancini and Laremy Legel.
 The film, titled Whoop Dreams, premiered in 2014 to decent reviews, and Mancini and Legel have written articles and essays about their experiences.

 In 2018 the mobile game ICP: The Gathering was released for iOS and Google Play.
 The game lets players create their own Gathering of the Juggalos festival.

 In 2023, Vice Media posted a YouTube video focusing on the Gathering in which a Vice reporter attends and takes part in the events.